airacommunity/AIRA-User-Guide/F. Workflow Creation Guide.md

 #### Tools

 The Tools section in AIRA's workflow designer offers a range of powerful features to enhance workflow efficiency.
-Key tools include Decision Making for conditional logic, Do While for repetitive tasks, Fork Join for parallel execution, Set Variable for dynamic data handling, Sub Workflow for modularization, Switch for conditional branching, Terminate for graceful workflow halting, and Wait for time delays.
+Key tools include Decision Making for conditional logic, Do While for repetitive tasks, Fork Join and Join for parallel execution, Set Variable for dynamic data handling, Sub Workflow for modularization, Switch for conditional branching, Terminate for graceful workflow halting, and Wait for time delays.
 These tools enable seamless automation and optimization of complex processes, improving overall workflow effectiveness.
 To learn more about the Tools and explore further insights, visit the [Tools section](https://github.com/airacommunity/AIRA-User-Guide/blob/main/F.1.%20Tools%20Explaination.md).

 <table>
   <thead>